Wisconsin refinery that was site of explosion plans rebuild

-Husky, which does business as Superior Refining Company in Wisconsin, said it will start the $400 million plan immediately with the goal of resuming partial operations in 2021.
+Husky, which does business as Superior Refining Co. in Wisconsin, said it will start the $400 million plan immediately with the goal of resuming partial operations in 2021.

 Wisconsin Public Radio reports that residents and tribal leaders expressed frustration over Husky’s plans to continue using the highly toxic chemical hydrogen fluoride as part of its refining process.
 The city’s evacuation was largely because of the presence of hydrogen fluoride, which can be hazardous to human health.
 The tank containing the chemical wasn’t damaged by the explosion, which was caused by a hole in a valve.